Telluride Elopement

 How To Get Legally Married In Telluride

 To elope in Telluride, you’ll need a Colorado marriage license.
-You can get your marriage license from any county clerks office in Colorado, but the most convenient for Telluride elopements is the San Miguel County Clerk’s Office is located at 305 W Colorado Ave, Telluride, CO 81435.
+You can get your marriage license from any county clerks office in Colorado, but the most convenient for Telluride elopements is the San Miguel County Clerk’s Office is located right downtown at 305 W Colorado Ave, Telluride, CO 81435.

 You both will have to visit the Clerk & Recorder’s Office in person, Monday through Thursday, between 7:30 a.m. and 5:00 p.m.
 Unlike some other locations, you don’t need to complete an application online before your appointment and you don’t need to schedule in advance.